bastien8060/PokePiOS/README.md

 > If prompted by an error (Like a permission error), you could try ```chmod +x . -R```, which fixes permissions on the files

-This may take anywhere from 10min to 30min or even a couple hours to do from scratch, depending on the speed of your machine.
+This may take anywhere from 10min to 30min or even a couple hours to compile from scratch, depending on the speed of your machine.

 ## Run on Raspberry Pi
 After building it, you can flash the file `output/images/sdcard.img` to an sdcard, then boot it with a Raspberry Pi 3b/3b+.